Excellence: noun 1: the quality of being excellent. 2: a valuable quality such as virtue

 You do so well in so many things—you trust God, you’re articulate, you’re insightful, you’re passionate, you love us—now, do your best in this, too (2 Corinthians 8).
 Paul goes on to say, “the best thing you can do right now is to finish what you started last year and not let those good intentions grow stale.
 Your heart’s been in the right place all along.
 You’ve got what it takes to finish it up, so go to it.
 Once the commitment is clear, you do what you can, not what you can’t.
 The heart regulates the hands.
 This isn’t so others can take it easy while you sweat it out.
 No, you’re shoulder to shoulder with them all the way, your surplus matching their deficit, their surplus matching your deficit.”

 So what am I saying here?
 My intent today is to encourage you while reminding myself to complete the assignments we have each been given by the Lord and to do so with renewed vigor and enthusiasm.
-I get that in a long journey one fatigues.
-Sometimes we become weary and lose our focus, our muscles hurt and our mind wanders off course.
-Receive invigoration now, fresh inspiration from the fountains of truth that you have been intrinsically hardwired for success by the One who sees you achieving all that He predestined for you to accomplish.
+I understand in a long journey one fatigues.
+Sometimes weariness causes us to lose our focus, our muscles hurt and our mind wanders off course.
+Receive invigoration now, fresh inspiration from the fountain of truth that you have been intrinsically hardwired for success by the One who sees you achieving all that He predestined for you to accomplish.
 All of the days ordained for us were written in His book years ago, before one of them came to be!
 (Psalm 139: 16)

 Scripture tells tales of excellent and rotten figs (Jeremiah 24), the excellent, flawless pearl for which everything is sold (Matthew 13) and superior quality salt found in Luke 14:34, “Salt is excellent.
 But if the salt goes flat, it’s useless, good for nothing.
 “Are you listening to this?
 Really listening?”